Tugeru/capstone-agents/README.md

 See [Usage Guide](docs/usage-guide.md) for the full command cheatsheet.

+Note: Batch-mode runs that perform programmatic or potentially destructive actions now require an explicit `--auto-approve` flag when invoked via `scripts/run_agents.py`.
+Use `-i` (interactive) to confirm actions manually when unsure.

 For CLI/IDE-specific workflows (Cursor, OpenCodex, QwenCLI, RoboDev, RovoDev, VS Code Copilot), see the [Integration Guides](#integration-guides).